Effective Date: April 2, 2020

 Opting out on a mobile device:

-If you are using a mobile device and would like to opt out of interest-based advertising then please follow this link for instructions on how to opt out.
-Please note that the opt out process is different for each mobile operating system.
+If you are using a mobile device and would like to opt-out of interest-based advertising then please follow this link for instructions on how to opt out across multiple mobile operating systems such as iOS and Android.
+Please note that the opt-out process is different for each mobile operating system.

 If you reject processing via one of these methods, one of the mobile operating systems will set a cookie on your browser that tells AcuityAds not to tailor ads to your interests – including IBA ads and cross-device ads.
 Opting out does not mean you will not be served an ad by AcuityAds, but the ads we serve will be less relevant to your interests.
 EU data subjects receive additional rights as described below.